Moffat County DUI Court Process

 Which Court Handles DUI Cases?

-DUI cases in Moffat County are typically handled by the Moffat County Criminal Court.
+DUI cases in Moffat County are typically handled by the Moffat Combined Court, which is part of the 14th Judicial District.
+This court handles both misdemeanor and felony DUI charges.

 The Court Process Timeline